-4. Is there a difference if the award mechanism is a contract as opposed to a grant?
+3. Is there a difference if the award mechanism is a contract as opposed to a grant?

 Under the FAR, cost allowability is determined by the contractor's cost accounting standards.
 One difference could be fixed priced contracts, under which cost allowability usually isn't an issue.
 One FAR clause to take note of is 52.249-14 "Excusable Delays."
 If this clause is in your contract, it addresses delays in contract performance resulting from circumstances outside the control of the contractor, including "epidemics" and "quarantine restrictions".
 Institutions are encouraged to review their federal contracts and understand their obligations, particularly with regard to keeping the federal agency apprised of delays in performance.
+Note on March 14, DHHS issued "Preparation for Potential COVID-19 Impact on Contract and Contractor Performance" which provides guidance on managing potential contract administration issues related to Coronavirus Disease 2019 (COVID-19)

-5. Are disruptions to federal payment systems or payments anticipated?
+4. Are disruptions to federal payment systems or payments anticipated?